pricovas35/Card/README.md

 # Card

-This is a card creator!
+This is a card creator using HTML, CSS and JS!